Hiking, Trekking and Mountaineering: What’s The Difference? And Why You Should Care

 How to Start Trekking

 You’ll want to start by doing some hiking trips first.
-Gradually build your way up to longer and more challenging day hikes on uneven terrain.
+Gradually build your way up to longer and more challenging day hikes on uneven terrain before you do a multi-day trek.

 It’s also a good idea to add extra gear to your backpack.
 This is in preparation for trekking when your pack will be heavier, and it’s important to build up strength.